AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Conditionals.md

 The _switch_ statment allows for evaluating a variable or expression in a clear and structured manner.
 By default, _switch_ statements support
 [fall-through behavior](https://www.learncpp.com/cpp-tutorial/switch-fallthrough-and-scoping/), meaning that when the expression matches a case, it executes that statement block _and_ all the statement blocks that follow - this is avoided by ending statement blocks with the _break_ statement.
+An example of a use for a switch statement would be [NPC dialogue](https://learn.unity.com/tutorial/switch-statements#5c8a6f91edbc2a067d4753d4) that is based on an in-game value, such as the intelliegence of the player character.

 ### Format
 ```C#